 Colombo powder is consumed mostly in the French West Indies (Guadeloupe, Martinique, St. Martin and Saint Barthélemy (St. Barts) and the smaller islands of Les Saintes, Marie-Galante, and La Désirade.).
 However, since its origins are Indian, it’s also an ingredient in Jamaican and Trinidadian recipes.
 The spice mixture is also called poudre de Colombo or West Indian curry powder.
 You can use Colombo powder in any recipe that you would use curry powder.
 Spice up meats, poultry, or vegetables.

 This recipe calls for mostly bulk, whole spices because I like to use them and personally grind them myself.
 Here’s why: Spices contain essential oils, which dissipate faster once ground.
-Therefore, whole spices have a longer shelf life and stronger essence.
+Therefore, whole spices have a longer shelf life and a stronger essence.
 Also, several of the same spices are used in Curry Powder and Garam Masala, so you can make some of that, too.
 However, you can use pre-ground spices, or buy a commercial brand of Colombo powder.
 The choice is yours.

 Toast the rice over medium heat in a dry skillet until lightly golden.
 Shake the pan often to prevent burning.
 This will take about 5 minutes.
 Transfer the rice to a plate or platter to cool.